Lewy Body Dementias

 How Can We Support the Sleep/Wake Cycle of DLB?

 For people with DLB who are confused about the day-night cycle, some daily strategies can be helpful.
-At night, starting a “lights out” routine that happens at the same hour every day, where all curtains are closed and lights are turned off, can help the person understand that it is sleep time.
-During the day, opening the curtains, allowing patients to spend as much time in the daylight as possible, avoiding naps, and organizing stimulating activities, can be helpful.
+At night, starting a “lights out” routine at the same hour every day, with all curtains closed and the lights turned off, can help the person understand that it is sleep time.
+During the day, opening the curtains, allowing patients to spend as much time in the daylight as possible, avoiding naps, and organizing stimulating activities can be helpful.
 Having lots of calendars and clocks in every room might also help a person with DLB be less confused about the time of day.

 What Other Things Help?

-Research has shown that physical exercise helps to enhance brain health and improves mood and general fitness.
+Research has shown that physical exercise enhances brain health, improves mood, and enhances overall fitness.
 A balanced diet, enough sleep, and limited alcohol intake are other important ways to promote good health.
 Other illnesses that affect the brain, such as diabetes, high blood pressure, and high cholesterol, should also be treated if present.